Consensys/besu-sample-networks/README.md

 There are multiple examples in this repo, and each has a POW and POA example.
 You can choose the default setup which comprises a 4 node network with the Block Explorer and our Prometheus & Grafana dashboard to track the progress of the chain; or the whole setup with logging via ELK.
 Please use the following use cases personas as guidelines only:

-All our quickstart documentation can be found on the [Besu documentation site](https://besu.hyperledger.org/Tutorials/Quickstarts/Private-Network-Quickstart/).
+All our documentation can be found on the [Besu documentation site](https://besu.hyperledger.org/Tutorials/Examples/Private-Network-Example/).

 All the architecture diagrams below generally use the POA (IBFT2) setup, to view the architecture diagrams for the POW (ethash) setup please see the `images` folder, where the files share the same name but have different suffixes.